azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 - Make sure that the variables you have configured have correct names and values.
 You may refer [this table.](https://github.com/azsk/DevOpsKit-docs/blob/master/03-Security-In-CICD/Readme.md#advanced-cicd-scanning-capabilities)

-- To validate if pipeline AzSK task is running with Org policy.
+- To validate if pipeline AzSK task is running with org policy.
 You can download release logs from pipeline.
 Expand "AzSK_Logs.zip" --> Open file under path "<YYYYMMDD_HHMMSS_GRS>/ETC/PowerShellOutput.LOG" --> Check for message at the start of command execution "Running AzSK cmdlet using ***** policy"

 If you want to run commands with Org-neutral policy only, you can delete tag (AzSKOrgName_{OrgName}) present on AzSKRG and run the commands.

-If you are maintaining multiple Org policies and you want to switch scan from one policy to other, you can run Set/Update commands with '-Force' flag using policy you wanted to switch.
+If you are maintaining multiple org policies and you want to switch scan from one policy to other, you can run Set/Update commands with '-Force' flag using policy you wanted to switch.

-#### Latest AzSK is available but our Org CA are running with older version?
+#### Latest AzSK is available but our org CA are running with older version?

-AzSK keeps on adding and enhancing features with different capabilities to monitor Security compliance for Org subscriptions.
+AzSK keeps on adding and enhancing features with different capabilities to monitor Security compliance for org subscriptions.
 During these enhancement in new releases, it may include latest features and some breaking changes.
-To provide smoother upgrade and avoid policy breaks, AzSK provides feature for Org policy to run AzSK with specific version by using configuration present in AzSK.Pre.json.
-This configuration is referred in multiple places for installing Org supported AzSK version in different environments like Installer (IWR) (Installs AzSK in local machine), RunbookCoreSetup (Install AzSK in CA).
-You need to update property "CurrentVersionForOrg" in AzSK.Pre.json to latest available version after validating if Org policy is compatible with latest AzSK version.
+To provide smoother upgrade and avoid policy breaks, AzSK provides feature for org policy to run AzSK with specific version by using configuration present in AzSK.Pre.json.
+This configuration is referred in multiple places for installing org supported AzSK version in different environments like Installer (IWR) (Installs AzSK in local machine), RunbookCoreSetup (Install AzSK in CA).
+You need to update property "CurrentVersionForOrg" in AzSK.Pre.json to latest available version after validating if org policy is compatible with latest AzSK version.

 #### We have configured baseline controls using ControlSettings.json on Policy Store, But Continuous Assurance (CA) is scanning all SVT controls on subscription?

 Continuous Assurance (CA) is configured to scan all the controls.
-We have kept this as a default behavior since Org users often tend to miss out on configuring baseline controls.
-This behavior is controlled from Org policy.
+We have kept this as a default behavior since org users often tend to miss out on configuring baseline controls.
+This behavior is controlled from org policy.
 If you observed, there are two files present in policy store, RunbookCoreSetup.ps1 (Responsible to install AzSK) and RunbookScanAgent.ps1 (Performs CA scans and export results to storage account).
 You can update RunbookScanAgent to make only baseline scan.
 (By passing -UseBaselineControls parameter to Get-AzSKAzureServicesSecurityStatus and Get-AzSKSubscriptionSecurityStatus commands present in RunbookScanAgent.ps1 file).

 #### Continuous Assurance (CA) is scanning less number of controls as compared with manual scan?
  CA automation account runs with minimum privileges i.e. 'Reader' RBAC permission and cannot scan some controls that require more access.